 While it wasn’t the only reason, poor oral hygiene also played a role in the lack of smiles seen in those early years.
 Bad teeth and occasionally even few or no teeth, was not uncommon.
 Why smile when you had nothing to show off!

 Quite frankly times were different back then and words like “staid” and “reserved” or “stoic” were more often used when describing personality.
-Photographs were considered elegant and were also expensive so people weren’t going to cheapen the moment with a smile that in the truly Victorian days might even have been thought of as lewd, unseemly or as a sign of drunkenness.
+Photographs from cameras were considered elegant and were also expensive so people weren’t going to cheapen the moment with a smile that in the truly Victorian days might even have been thought of as lewd, unseemly or as a sign of drunkenness.

 So there you have it.
 In case you ever wondered about smiles and frowns and the evolution of the smile when it comes to cameras, now you know.
 The general sentiment is that as photography progressed and became more affordable, it led to the “democratization” of photography making it accessible to everyone.
-Accessibility led to widespread use of the camera in a variety of social settings, including things like parties where of course, people were usually smiling!
+Accessibility led to widespread use of the cameras in a variety of social settings, including things like parties where of course, people were usually smiling!
 Now – if only someone could explain the “duckface” to me…….Thanks for reading and remember: “don’t forget to be a BFF with your mouth and Brush that SMILE!”